Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Canonical operators on directed graphs

 The latter is related to the random walk Laplacian through

 \begin{remark} As mentioned in remark~\ref{rev_undir}, the transition matrix of a random walk on an undirected graph is equal to the transition matrix of its time reversed Markov chain.
 Furthermore, the stationary distribution $\pi$ admits a closed form as we mention in remark~\ref{undir_stat_dis}.
-As a result, the definitions \cref{eq:dir_norm_laplacian,eq:rw_dir_laplacian,eq:un_laplacian}, generalize the usual definitions for undirected graphs~\cite{chung1997spectral}. \end{remark}
+As a result, the definitions \cref{eq:dir_norm_laplacian,eq:rw_dir_laplacian}, generalize the usual definitions for undirected graphs~\cite{chung1997spectral}.
+The combinatorial Laplacian on directed graphs \eqref{eq:un_laplacian} (thereafter denoted $\mathbf{L}_{directed}$) generalizes the one on undirected graphs up to a multiplicative factor: $\mathbf{L}_{undirected} = \mathbf{D}-\mathbf{W} = (\sum_i d_i)\mathbf{L}_{directed}$. \end{remark}